Walter Lure: Biography

 Lure was born in Queens and raised in Floral Park, Long Island.
-He graduated from Fordham University with a degree in chemistry, and was working at the Food and Drug Administration in New York while playing in a variety of local groups.
+He graduated from Fordham University with a degree majoring in English literature and minoring in chemistry, and was working at the Food and Drug Administration in New York while playing in a variety of local groups.
 He initially met Johnny Thunders in the early 1970s while attending concerts at the Fillmore East, and later became a fan of Thunders' group the New York Dolls.
 When the Dolls broke up in early 1975, Lure was playing in a glam rock band called the Demons, and successfully auditioned to join Thunders' new band The Heartbreakers.
 Lure's first gig with the Heartbreakers was at CBGB on July 4, 1975.
 As he wrote in his autobiography, "My last gig with the Demons was back at CBGB on the Friday of July 4 weekend, performing in front of about twenty people at two in the morning.
 My first gig with the Heartbreakers was the following evening in front of several hundred screaming maniacs, with a line around the block as well.
 It was a madhouse."